MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-policy.md

 Disk encryption profiles focus on settings that manage a devices built-in encryption method, like BitLocker and FileVault.

-See [Configure disk encryption profiles](../protect/endpoint-security-configure-disk-encryption.md) for prerequisites and additional information about this profile.
+See [Configure disk encryption profiles](../protect/endpoint-security-configure-disk-encryption.md) additional information about this profile.

 ### Prerequisites for Disk encryption profiles